salilborkar/salilborkar.github.io/README.md

 ## 🚀 Favorite Projects & Achievements

 - **[Data Visualization in Python](https://github.com/salilborkar/Data-Visualization-in-Python):** A comprehensive guide to visualizing data using Python & Matplotlib.
+- - **[Retrival Augemented Generation (RAG) in Python](https://github.com/salilborkar/simple-RAG-about-san-diego):** A simple conversational AI chatbot to ask questions and get answers to regarding my 2nd favorite city - San Diego.
 - **Cloud-Native Analytics Infrastructure:** Designed and built platforms for 2 healthcare clients and 5 SaaS products.
-- **Recommendation System:** Engineered a system that improved customer wellbeing by 20%.
+- **Recommendation System:** Engineered a system that improved customer wellbeing by 25%.

 ---